Corcovado National Park

 Puntarenas, Osa Peninsula Costa Rica

-The Corcovado National Park is located in the south of the Puntarenas province in Costa Rica.
+Corcovado National Park is located in the south of the Puntarenas Province.
 This conservation area has been declared as 'one of the most biologically intense places on earth' by the National Geographic Magazine.
 Features thirteen major ecosystems that range from mangrove swamps, lagoons, beaches, freshwater swamps and primary rainforest.
 Over 41,000 hectares protect around 140 different mammal species and 400 bird species.
-Located in the Osa Peninsula, this national park is one of the remotest and largest parks in Costa Rica.

 Things to do in Corcovado